 I’ve often wondered: Why does this rule not also apply to other orifices?
 I think that’s a fair question.

-As a side note, it may very well be that these words are among the many which the early church put back into the mouth of Jesus in order to settle disputes of their own time, decades later.
+As a side note, it may very well be that these words are among the many which the early church put back into the mouth of Jesus decades later in order to settle disputes of their own time.
 It doesn’t really matter much to me, since the only Jesus we know of is the one the early church preserved for us.
-Any serious student of the Bible eventually comes to grips with the realization that some measure of “creative remembering” took place, no matter how conservative their theology.
+Any serious student of the Bible must wrestle with the realization that some measure of “creative remembering” took place, no matter how conservative their theology.
 But the statements are still there, demanding that we decide whether or not we can agree with what it says that he said.

 - He brutally critiqued the purity culture being pushed by his own religion, judging it superficial and distracting from the things that really matter.

 People love to talk about how Jesus said, “Judge not, lest ye be judged,” and “Let him who is without sin cast the first stone.”
 But there were indeed two groups of people toward whom Jesus was relentlessly critical: The very wealthy and the very religious.
 We’ll get to the first group in a moment.
 But Jesus’s harshest words were always reserved for the men who made names for themselves by taking the laws of God and fleshing them out into prescripted practical terms.
-One could argue they were only trying to help, but Jesus didn’t seem to have any patience for their kind at all.
+One of my old seminary professors argued they were only trying to help, but Jesus didn’t seem to have any patience for their kind at all.

 Woe to you, teachers of the law and Pharisees, you hypocrites!
 You travel over land and sea to win a single convert, and when you have succeeded, you make them twice as much a child of hell as you are…